Doppelbock (2025)

-This is a list of all the recipes we have brewed!
+This is a list of all the recipes brewed so far!

 Medium strength Belgian style golden ale.
 Light and crisp for evening summer drinking.
 Hopped with French Elixir hops to provide additional subtle orange flavor.